typelevel/jawn/README.md

 (I also test with very large data sets (100-600M) but for obvious reasons I don't distribute this JSON in the project.)

-I have comparisons against lift-json, rojoma, argonaut, smart-json, jackson, and gson right now.
-I'm happy to get pull requests which add new Java/Scala libraries to test against, or which improve the methods I'm using to build trees.
+Libraries currently being tested in order of average speed on tests I've seen:

+ * jawn
+ * gson
+ * play
+ * jackson
+ * json4s-jackson
+ * rojoma
+ * argonaut
+ * smart-json
+ * json4s-native
+ * spray
+ * lift-json (broken)

+Of course, your mileage may vary, and these results do vary somewhat based on file size, file structure, etc. Also note that Jackson actually powers many of these libraries (including play, which sometimes comes out faster than the explicit jackson test for reasons I don't understand.)

+I have tried to understand the libraries well enough to write the most optimal code for loading a file (given a path) and parsing it to a simple JSON AST.
+Pull requests to update versions and improve usage are welcome.

 ### Disclaimers

 Jawn only supports UTF-8.
 This might change in the future, but for now that's the target case.
-If you need full-featured support for character encodings I imagine something like Jackson will work better.
+If you need full-featured support for character encodings I imagine something like Jackson or Gson will work better.

 The library is still very immature so I'm sure there are some bugs.
 There aren't even any formal tests yet!
 (Test-driven development?
 What?)
 No liability or warranty is implied or granted.
 This project was initially intended as a proof-of-concept for the underlying design.

 ### Copyright and License